Skip to content

 If you have many splits, this option can get tedious and prone to mistakes.

-The other option is to use only one investment solve object:
+The other option is to use only one investment solve entity:

 You can use the same lower level solve with each the investment solves as the lower level solves will exclude the periods that are not included in either of the upper level realized periods: realized_invest_periods or fix_storage_periods.
 So, the lower level solve should have all the periods that it is used for in any the solves.